Rizza Islam: World Literacy Crusade

 Rizza Islam's mother, Hanan Islam, and his adoptive father, Alfreddie Johnson, were the executive director and founder, respectively, of the World Literacy Crusade, a Scientology-backed nonprofit organization.

 Fraud charges

 In 2015, Islam, alongside some of his siblings and his mother, were arrested on medical and insurance fraud charges at a Scientology-affiliated Narconon rehabilitation center at WLC offices in Compton, California.
-As of March 2023, the trial's jury selection was again postponed.
+In March 2023, the trial's jury selection was again postponed.
+On June 27, 2023, the case was dismissed.

 Views

 Through his social media channels and live events, Islam has promoted misinformation about COVID-19 vaccines, targeting African American communities with messages equating vaccines with eugenics and the Tuskegee syphilis experiment.
 Islam has spoken at meetings of America's Frontline Doctors.
 He has baselessly claimed that celebrities praising vaccination have been funded by "the medical industry" to promote vaccination, while not being vaccinated themselves.

 He has been called one of the "disinformation dozen" responsible for 65% of COVID-19 anti-vaccine misinformation and conspiracy theories on the internet and social media, according to a report by the Center for Countering Digital Hate (CCDH) in 2021.
 Islam's Facebook account has been terminated in February 2021, as part of the platform's efforts to limit the spread of misinformation about COVID-19.
 Instagram and YouTube later deleted his accounts.

 Rizza Islam has tweeted that Jewish people control sectors such as banking and the media.
 In 2020, Islam made multiple anti-Semitic statements during an appearance on TIDAL and Revolt TV, "Drink Champs".

 Islam has claimed that nobody is born lesbian, gay, bisexual or transgender, and that LGBTQ identity is foisted upon individuals by "international bankers" and the US government to support population decline.
 He has also likened LGBTQ rights to rights for pedophiles, which he says the US government supports.